 The ePrivacy law, soon to replace the current PECR (Privacy and Electronic Communications Regulations), online marketing rules and will provide for greater protection for internet users in this regard.

-Anyone with an internet business who collects data this way will need to ensure strict adherence to the ePrivacy regulations.
-It must allow users to understand about the process of personal data.
-What is the purpose of the data, with substantial financial penalties for companies breaching provisions.
+Anyone with an internet business who collects data this way will need to ensure strict adherence to the privacy regulations.
+It must allow users to understand the process of personal data.
+What is the purpose of the data, with substantial financial penalties for companies breaching provisions?

-For many businesses rely on their website.
-The difficulty will be about balancing the growth of their business with ensuring the personal privacy of website users.
+Many businesses rely on their website.
+The difficulty will be about balancing the growth of their business by ensuring the personal privacy of website users.

-For many small businesses who rely on analytics to collect data, must tell the data is not intrusive or personal.
+For many small businesses that rely on analytics to collect data, they must tell the data is not intrusive or personal.
 Any risk to the user then this data will not fall under the strict regulations of GDPR or ePrivacy.

 Smaller companies should be able to take advantage of some leeways.
 Similarly, they can show that their businesses demonstrate trust on behalf of their consumer.

 There are numerous technological resources available to meet limited budgets.
 Many giving free advice on common problems such as the use of Google Analytics and WordPress cookies.

 Larger companies and internet giants with significant resources expected to invest more and implement further advanced measures than expected.
 And, to stay updated in line with regulations frequently due to available finances compared to smaller organisations and SMEs.